There are moments when you can literally feel the sacrifice of obeying God.

 As I write this I feel challenged.

 I’ve never been so uncomfortable for the gospel before.

 I’ve never actually hurt because I’ve sacrificed.

-But this is another level.
-A deeper lever.
+But this is another level of obeying God.
+A deeper level.
 Something so foreign that I’m not sure I’ve yet to grasp the full experience.
 I’m still in the throws of the giving.